antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

              34 RETURN_CONST             0 (None)
 ```

-In modern CPython, individual opcodes are described by a DSL (very similar to
+In modern CPython, individual opcodes are described by a DSL (similar to
 C) in `Python/bytecodes.c`, and the main loop of the interpreter is
 automatically generated from that description.
 Here is the full implementation
 of